 Nicole Morris, DPT

-Nicole earned her graduate degree in Physical Therapy from Sacred Heart University in 2021 after completing her B.S. in Exercise Science in 2017 at Colby-Sawyer College.
+Nicole graduated from Sacred Heart University in 2021 with her Doctor of Physical Therapy after completing her B.S. in Exercise Science in 2017 at Colby-Sawyer College.
 Nicole co-created the website EX4L which is an online resource designed for individuals with a spinal cord injury.
 Nicole enjoys spending her free time running, hiking, and kayaking.
 She has run several half marathons and completed her first full marathon in 2018.